Selborne Landscape Partnership

 Our flagship species

-The farmers within our cluster have selected a number of flagship bird, mammal, insect and reptile species on which they intend to focus their conservation efforts.
+The farmers within our cluster have selected a number of flagship bird, mammal, insect and amphibian species on which they intend to focus their conservation efforts.
 By monitoring these species we hope to demonstrate that our conservation work is achieving positive results, whilst also enabling us to better target our future conservation work.
 Some of the species include:

 - Harvest mouse